genebean/genebean-winbind/README.md

 ## Overview

-This module will configure winbind for joining Active Directory.
-This module is also designed with using hiera in mind.
+This module will configure winbind for joining Active Directory and is designed with hiera in mind.
+It will also, optionally, allow you to configure SMB shares since `smb.conf` is used for both purposes.

 ## Setup Requirements